Medicare Supplement (Medigap) Insurance Plan G

 For example, if Medicare’s allowed charge for a doctor appointment is $100, a non-participating physician may choose not to accept that amount as the full cost and charge an additional 15% for the appointment.
 In this instance, Medicare would pay 80% of the allowed charge, sending the physician $80.
 The beneficiary would then be responsible for paying not only the remaining $20 but also the excess 15% charge, another $15, making the total out-of-pocket cost $35.
 Because Plan G covers 100% of Medicare Part B excess charges, all of the out-of-pocket costs in this example would be covered by this policy.

-Finding Medicare Supplement Plan G coverage
+Finding Medicare Supplement insurance Plan G

-Remember, like other Medicare Supplement plans, benefits are standardized across each letter category.
-So Plan G benefits are exactly the same, no matter which insurance company you purchase the policy from.
+Remember, like other Medicare Supplement insurance plans, basic benefits are standardized across each letter category.
+So Plan G basic benefits are exactly the same, no matter which insurance company you purchase the policy from.
 However, keep in mind that costs and availability will vary by insurance company and location, so it’s important to shop around to find the best value for the Medigap plan you’re considering.

 One easy way to research plan options is to use our plan finder tool to view Medigap plans in your service area and compare plan benefits side-by-side.
-Simply enter your zip code into the tool on this page to see how Plan G’s benefits stack up against the other nine Medicare Supplement plans.
+Simply enter your zip code into the tool on this page to see how Plan G’s basic benefits stack up against the other nine Medicare Supplement insurance plans.
 Need assistance more quickly?
 You can always pick up the phone to call eHealth and get your Medicare questions answered from a licensed insurance agent.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.